Don’t have time to read it now? Pin it for later!

 Santiago’s Free Walking Tour

 In the heart of Santiago, tourists are provided with the opportunity to partake in a free walking tour through some of the streets of Santiago.
-The tour is highly informative and provides people with the chance to learn more about Chilean history whilst also getting a bit of a feel for the City.
+The tour is highly informative and provides people with the chance to learn more about Chilean history whilst also getting a bit of a feel for the city.
+This walking tour is perfect when you have limited time to see the city.
+Perfect for a short Santiago stay.

 The tour guides are fantastic!!
 Franco (or as we referred to him James) was a wealth of knowledge and provided great insight to the city and its history.
 This tour is fantastic for people who are new to the country and are looking for a way to better understand the history of both Chile and its capital.
 And the best part of all is that it is free.
 All that the tour guides ask is that you provide a tip at the end of the tour.
 This tip not only goes to the guides but the printing of maps, the easily recognisable ‘Free Tour’ tee shirts and to help pay the people who organise all of these aspects to the tour.